Brayden Cares About the Community

 Boy Scouts of America

-The Boy Scouts of American has remained a passion of BAC President Bill Brayden ever since he himself was in the program.
+The Boy Scouts of American has remained a passion of Brayden Automations President Bill Brayden ever since he himself was in the program.
 As stated in the Scouting mission “The Boy Scouts of America provides a program for young people that builds character, trains them in the responsibilities of participating citizenship, and develops personal fitness.”
 Bill is an Eagle Scout and served as an Assistant Scout Master, a Den Leader, and a Pack Committee Chairman over the years.
 Although he no longer acts as a position head, he continues to support the division program through the Annual Boy Scout Fundraising Breakfast.

 If you would like to know more about the Boy Scouts of America and how you can support their endeavors Click Here.